-- Lift the front edge of the sofa seat upward and outward from the wall while gently pushing downward on the backrest until the cushions lie flat. - The bed is now ready for use.
+- Pull strap straight out from the face of the sofa to release the security latch. - With the strap pulled out, lift the front edge of the sofa seat upward. - Release strap and pull outward from the wall while gently pushing downward on the backrest until the cushions lie flat.

+• The bed is now ready for use.